jackdesert/dailydancer/README.md

 Notes from my Sweetheart:
   * ctrl-z to hide additional messages
-  * Can it bring in things from the facebook list too?
+  * Can it bring in things from the faisbook list too?
   * Can we put the first four lines of the body?
   * Location, time?
 Are those hard?
   * I notice that a four-day event only shows up on the first day of that event...
   * What about really juicy events that are announced six weeks ahead and that will fill up fast?
 Do I want that to show up in DD?
   * When show-more button opens, can it go ALL THE WAY into the future.

+Regarding FaisbookEvent:
+  * Make sure to click "see more events" until we get to the point where we are seeing event ids that are already saved
+  * Add a method to update all FaisbookEvents where date > yesterday
+  * Make sure empty dates still work from Util
+  * Teach long names to obey margins in the body
+  * 70 seconds to scrape 100 pages
+  * 7 days go by in ten pages === one page captures almost a single day
+  * Put background job code in its own file (feels dirty having it in event.rb)